imhotep-project/doc-imhotep/source/2-Experiments.md

 ### Spinup
 Experiment IMHOTEP.02 is the spinup of the WP1 experiments.
 It ran from 1968 to 2018, starting from climatological initial state.
 All other WP1 experiments are initialized from a restart file from IMHOTEP.02 on 1980-01-01.

-### Technical details about the making of the NEMO configuration and experiments
+### Technical details
-* The technical doc and details on each simulations can be found [here](https://github.com/molines/IMHOTEP/tree/master/eORCA025),
+The technical doc and details about the NEMO configuration for each simulation can be found [here](https://github.com/molines/IMHOTEP/tree/master/eORCA025).

 ---
 ## 2.2 Ensemble experiments (WP2))